Novel Coronavirus (COVID-19): Information on UAE Response

 - UAE Ministry of Foreign Affairs and International Cooperation

-All Embassy documents required for consular services must be mailed to the Embassy until further notice.
+All Embassy documents required for consular services must be mailed in a prepaid, return envelope to the Embassy until further notice.

 Travelers to the UAE

 As of June 29, 2021, travel to the UAE from some countries, including India, Bangladesh, Pakistan, and Sri Lanka, is restricted.

 All UAE residents, GCC citizens and tourists traveling to Dubai are required to present a negative PCR test result received within 72 hours of their scheduled departure and may need to take a second PCR test upon arrival.
 UAE citizens will be required to take a PCR test only on arrival, regardless of the country they are coming from.
 See here for additional information on travel to Dubai.

 Travelers to Abu Dhabi are required to present a negative PCR test result received within 72 hours of their scheduled departure.
 Travelers arriving from green list countries will not need to quarantine.
 Travelers from countries not on the ‘green’ list are required to quarantine for 12 days with the exception of vaccinated UAE nationals and residents, who are required to quarantine for seven days if flying from a non-green list country.
 All travelers will need to undergo additional tests based on their period of stay in the UAE.
 See here for additional information on travel to Abu Dhabi.